The Billion-Dollar Ponzi Scheme That Hooked Warren Buffett and the U.S. Treasury

 Whether or not Carpoff knew it, his fantasy had begun to unravel about 10 months earlier, when the Securities and Exchange Commission received a whistleblower report from an employee who’d recently resigned.
 Court documents strongly suggest—and multiple sources confirmed—that the employee was Sebastian Jano, who’d startled the cleaning lady the night he left.
 (Jano did not respond to requests for comment.)
 According to court filings, the employee discovered the circular payments and confronted Carpoff and Lauer, DC Solar’s general counsel.
 Unmoved by Lauer’s alleged claim that there was a “method to the madness,” the employee quit.
 The SEC alerted the U.S. Attorney’s Office for the Eastern District of California, in Sacramento, which called in the FBI.

 As agents seized cars and other assets that December day, Carpoff arranged for a Louis Vuitton bag stuffed with a men’s Cartier watch and as much as $640,000 in cash to be handed off—at a Las Vegas bar called Timbers—to a friend who’d trained the Carpoffs’ Belgian Malinois, the friend alleged in a lawsuit.
 (Carpoff had previously assured confidantes that he’d planned for contingencies.
-“He said, ‘I still have $500,000 worth of meth buried in a cemetery in Martinez,’ ” Morales told me.
+“He said, ‘I still have $500,000 worth of meth buried in a cemetery in Martinez,’ ” Brian Caffrey told me.
 “He said, ‘That’s my emergency parachute.’ ”)

 The next night, or the one after, Carpoff asked Bayliss—the high-school classmate who’d signed the fake commissioning reports—to meet in the parking lot of a Martinez Burger King.
 Carpoff told him to get a burner phone, travel to a Las Vegas warehouse, and trash the hundreds of fraudulent VIN stickers the company stored there.
 Bayliss, toasted as the guy who “never says no,” did as he was told.